OsimFavour/OsimFavour/README.md

 </h1>

 <h3 align="center">
-    A passionate python developer with a love for innovative products.
+    A passionate python developer with a love for inventiveness and innovative products.
 Have a year of experience in freelancing where I did mostly web scraping projects
 </h3>

 <hr></hr>